#150: May & Lorne Brown Park

 To make a long story short, the Park Board’s long-term plan for this entire park at the edge of Kitsilano is converting it to a full-scale park that essentially doubles as a terminus for the Arbutus Greenway.

-That will take time and significant money.
+That has taken time and money, only getting through the layers of city bureaucracy for approval in 2021, with no timeline yet for the conversion to a giant park.
 In the interim, there are two pop-up parks on each side of the block.

 This is the more simple of the two, but it’s still a perfectly pleasant place to hang out, with a number of large benches to sit on.
 Surrounding them is the well-developed theme of a “pollinator park”, with plenty of flowers, plants and murals that promote healthy bee-living.